 The proposed expansion of the Turkey River substation would increase surface disturbance by 1.8 acres.
 The expansion of the Turkey River substation would result in the same types of impacts to water resources described in the FEIS for the other substation improvements, which include permanent vegetation removal and increased impermeability of the ground surface, potentially contributing more runoff to nearby waterbodies (RUS 2019:228-230).
 Bluebell Creek runs on the west side of the Turkey River substation, with its floodplain encompassing the proposed substation expansion area.
+The Turkey River substation expansion (TR-1) would alter the hydrology within 1.8 acres of the Bluebell Creek Floodplain and would require a Floodplain Development Permit by the Iowa Department of Natural Resources.
 There is also a small spring/seep immediately adjacent to the southern substation driveway.
 Neither Bluebell Creek nor the small seep would be directly impacted by the proposed substation expansion; however, the expansion of the substation would result in rerouting an existing 450-foot-long drainage conveyance with a 550- foot-long drainage conveyance that would result in a in 285 linear feet of impact to the Bluebell Creek floodplain.
 The drainage conveyance would allow for continued movement of surface water around the substation area into Bluebell Creek.
 Flow rates through the rerouted drainage conveyance are not anticipated to be altered and would continue to be dictated by natural discharge rates (Burns & McDonnell 2021).
 These indirect impacts would be minimized by the environmental commitments for water resources listed in Table 9.
-Additionally, approximately 0.09 acre of WOTUS (wetlands as discussed in draft SEA Section 3.3.2) would be impacted from the expansion of the Turkey River substation (TR-1) (Burns & McDonnell 2021).
-The USACE has evaluated the Turkey River substation expansion for potential impact to WOTUS and necessary permitting under the CWA.
-The USACE has determined that the proposed impacts to WOTUS resulting from route modification

-TR- would require statutory mitigation required by CWA permitting.
+Additionally, approximately 0.09 acre of WOTUS (wetlands as discussed in final SEA Section 3.3.2) would be impacted from the expansion of the Turkey River substation (TR-1) (Burns & McDonnell 2021).
+The USACE has evaluated the Turkey River substation expansion for potential impact to WOTUS resulting from route modification TR-1 would require statutory mitigation required by CWA permitting.
 The Utilities would purchase mitigation credits from a mitigation bank to expand the Turkey River substation.

-As part of the proposed route modification B-IA3, approximately 19.8 acres of land, including floodplain, would be divested from Federal ownership to private ownership, with legal restrictions described in draft SEA Chapter 2.
+As part of the proposed route modification B-IA3, approximately 19.8 acres of land, including floodplain, would be divested from Federal ownership to private ownership, with legal restrictions described in final SEA Chapter 2.
 The incorporation of the Wagner Tract into the Refuge land base would result in beneficial impacts to approximately 36 acres of floodplains and associated water resources because the acquired parcel would be managed for resource conservation.
+In addition, the Utilities' commitment to revegetate, restore, and release to the United States the ROW for their existing 69-kV and 161-kV transmission lines in the Refuge would result in beneficial impacts to floodplains and associated water resources because approximately 28.1 acres of land within the Refuge would be revegetated and restored.